-Duties include greeting owners & their dogs, accepting dogs for drop off & getting dogs ready to go home, storing belongings, introducing dogs to each other, supervising playgroup, separating dogs as necessary and appropriate, feeding dogs, cleaning the play area/ kennels/ outside play yard, and maintaining a safe environment for both dogs and clients.
+Duties: Greeting owners, greeting dogs, accepting dogs for drop off, getting dogs ready to go home, storing belongings, introducing dogs, supervising playgroup, separating dogs as necessary and appropriate, feeding dogs, cleaning the play area/ kennels/ outside play yard, maintaining a safe environment for both dogs and clients.

 Does it sound like a lot?
 It is.
 This is not a job where you get to sit on the floor and play with puppies all day.
 Think of yourself as a teacher, directing a classroom of furry, four-legged kids who don't always understand exactly what you're saying.
 It's our job to guide them, supervise them, help them make good choices during play, stay aware of their emotional states and intervene when they need us to intervene.
 We should be providing a safe and fun place for them to grow and we should be sending them home better than they were when they arrived.

-We provide a lot of training.
-If you have a passion for animals and think that this sounds right for you, send an email with your resume to .
+If you have a passion for animals and think that this sounds right for you, send an email with your resume to ArchCityDogBoarding@yahoo.com.